Welding cannot take its proper place as an engineering tool unless means are provided for conveying the information from the designer to the workmen.

 Location of Weld Symbols

-Weld symbols, except resistance spot and resistance seam, must be shown only on the welding symbol reference line and not on the lines of the drawing.
+Weld symbols, except resistance spot and resistance seam, must be shown only on the welding symbol reference line and not on the drawing lines.

 b.
 Resistance spot and resistance seam weld symbols may be placed directly at the locations of the desired welds (fig. 3-8).

-Inch marks are used for indicating the diameter of arc spot, resistance spot, and circular projection welds, and the width of arc seam and resistance seam welds when such welds are specified by decimal dimensions.
+Inch marks are used for indicating the diameter of arc spot, resistance spot, and circular projection welds, and the width of arc seam and resistance seam welds when decimal dimensions specify such welds.

 In general, inch, degree, and pound marks may or may not be used on welding symbols, as desired.